PhilipFrischMoller/PhilipFrischMoller.github.io/index.md

 *Plot showing how the 3 new hospitals cover collisions not covered by a 5km radius from the current hospitals*

 The mean distance to nearest hospital has decreased to 2.97 km.
 There are now only 9.8% of collisions that fall outside of the 5 km radius.
-The addition of the 3 new hospitals has actually made it such that the mortality rate outside of the 5 km is less than inside the 5 km radius (0.35% and 0.66% respectively.)
+The addition of the 3 new hospitals has actually made it such that the mortality rate outside of the 5 km is more or less equal to inside the 5 km radius (0.66% and 0.60% respectively.)

 <img src="{{site.url}}/imgs/hospitalstress_newhos.png" style="display: block; margin: auto;" />

 *Bar chart showing relative strain from collision occurring > 5 km away from nearest hospital with the additional three hospitals included*

 'New Hospital 2' has evidently taken a lot of what collisions that were previously assigned to Queens.
-'New Hospital 2' also leads on number of collisions resulting in fatalities.
-This is probably a good choice for a hospital.
-'New Hospital 1', 'New Hospital 3' seem like huge investments that also cover the least number of total collisions out of any hospital.
-That being said the addition of these new hospitals has also distributed the collisions that occur further than 5 km away more uniformly across the hospitals.
+'New Hospital 1' also leads on number of collisions resulting in fatalities.
+This is probably a good choice for a new additional hospital.
+The addition of these new hospitals has also distributed the collisions that occur further than 5 km away more uniformly across the hospitals.

 ## Rellocation of Existing Hospitals